 This app can be used in two ways: as an educational & sound stimulation tool or as a supplement to a treatment plan.

 The app can help reach those who have tinnitus but who either don’t have a hearing loss or have not yet made the step yet to treat their hearing loss.

 The app contains new sounds, including new Zen tones, exclusively found on the app.
 Finally, the app also contains general information on tinnitus, relaxation exercises and sleep management exercises, each with Frequently Asked Questions sections.

 The ZEN app is currently available in the USA and other selected countries.
 To find out if the app is available in your respective country, please check your App Store/Google Play store, or ask your HearSource representative.

 This article discussed Widex Zen Therapy, a tinnitus management protocol developed by Widex and Dr. Robert Sweetow.
 WZT is an integrated tinnitus management tool and consists of four core components: Counselling, Amplification, Zen tones and Relaxation.

-For more information, please visit the Widex website or contact your HearSource hearing professional.
+For more information contact your HearSource hearing professional.